Stoffer's GitHome

 Spell check

 📲 This is an old topic… most 21st century editors check spelling.
-Gnu Aspell is still around (but old), and if you need additional dictionaries, you can use the ones from Open Office:
+Gnu Aspell is still around, and if you need additional dictionaries, you can use the ones from Open Office:

 Some editors use the spelling engine of OpenOffice and you can download dictionaries for it, if necessary.
 The dictionary files are archives with an .oxt extension.
 If you have something like 7-zip (free), you can expand it.
 If not, just change .oxt to .zip and use your native extracter.
 You’ll need 2 files, the .dic AND the .aff file.
 Put them in a convenient location and then configure the editor so it knows where those files live.